 Massages can relieve tension and provide mental relaxation.
 A deep tissue massage can be painful for some—be sure to let your massage therapist know if the pressure is too much.

 Do you notice consistent pain in your feet and legs?
-Signs it’s time to see a pedorthist include:
+It may be time for a better pair of shoes.
+Or, these could be signs it’s time to see a pedorthist (certified foot specialist) include:

 You may require a specialized or targeted massage to relieve pain in a specific area.
 Tell your massage therapist which areas of your body are causing the pain and they can focus the massage accordingly.